Holocarpha macradenia: Efforts at active management to restore plant populations

 The Arana Gulch populations management, the City of Santa Cruz established their Adaptive Management Working Group (AMWG) which consisted of a group of stakeholders, whose composition was approved by the California Coastal Commission Executive Director.
 The members have been a researcher from UC Berkeley, a biologist from California Fish and Wildlife, a biologist from US Fish and Wildlife Service, an ecologist from the California Coastal Commission, three private consultants, a UC Cooperative Extension Livestock advisor, and Santa Cruz city staff from the Planning and Parks Departments.
 Semi-annual meetings were held from 2013 to 2016, with the last meeting March 14, 2016.

-Twin Lakes State Park (Unit D0 population management between 1998-2003 consisted of mowing in 1998, 1999, and 2001 once in spring, and once in fall using a string trimmer.
+Twin Lakes State Park (Unit D0 population management between 1998 and 2003 consisted of mowing in 1998, 1999, and 2001 once in spring, and once in fall using a string trimmer.
 The litter was then removed using garden rakes or McCleods.
 The site was scraped using McCleods.
 In 2002, mowing continued and 15 nursery raised plants planted on February 6.
 The nursery plants were more robust and produced over ten times the number of seed heads than the naturally occurring individuals.

 In 2002, 494 plants were grown from seeds harvested in previous years, and 344 of these plant survived, but were no more robust than the naturally occurring individuals.
 In 2002, where plants naturally occurred, was mowed twice as well as treated with a chain harrow.